Mediocrity's envy of genius: The dirty secret of cancel culture

 For the strong of stomach (or hard of hearing), I refer to the fugue of Bach’s 5th Cello Suite as performed by Prof. Ewell (at minute 3:25) in a video posted on his personal website.
 It is hard to find a single note in tune; it is the sort of butchery that would earn an aspiring high school musician a condescending pat on the shoulder and a suggestion that he switch to the triangle.
 No-one was allowed to tell Florence Foster Jenkins how awful she was because she was rich and connected; it is a complete mystery to me why no-one has had the courage to stop Prof. Ewell from humiliating himself in public.
 Unlike the deluded Mrs. Jenkins, Ewell surely knows that everyone is laughing at him behind his back.
 The work he has put into his performances shows that he wants to play well, but is condemned to sotto voce ridicule.

 To have played Bach this way is a humiliation.
 To push it into the public’s face is an act of unadulerated rage: You, my listeners, will have to suffer along with me, the talentless Prof Ewell thinks.
-And he is entirely right; the music world must bite its collective tongue and suppress a laugh on pain of excommunication.
+This isn’t the Emperor’s new clothes so much as the Emperor as flasher.
+And Ewell is entirely right; the music world must bite its collective tongue and suppress a laugh on pain of excommunication.

 Whatever our musical preferences, these are moments in which we need the classical style of composition.
 The musical style we inherit from the great composers is a continuing presence in our lives through film.
 The classical style of composition will never go out of fashion, my teacher Carl Schachter liked to say, because the movies need it; it is the only kind of music that can tell a story.
 “There are those,” intoned Ewell in a recent blog post, “who would actually take issue with me saying the Ninth Symphony is no more a masterwork that Spalding’s 12 Little Spells simply because we are told by whiteness and maleness that this couldn’t be the case.
 Beethoven was undoubtedly an above-average composer and he deserves our attention.
 But to say he was anything more is to dismiss 99.9% of the world’s music written 200+ years ago, which would be unscholarly, and academically irresponsible.”